nihalgokmen/QA_Case_Study/README.md

 Optional accessibility checks

-Flakiness controls include using stable selectors (data-test attributes), explicit waits, and retries.
 Screenshots, videos, or traces are captured on failures.

-CI / GitHub Actions
-Workflows run automatically on Pull Requests:

-K6 tests: k6-integration.yml

-Playwright tests: playwright-e2e.yml

-Test artifacts (screenshots/videos) are available on failures.
-K6 performance thresholds are logged in the workflow.

 ## Notes
 Tests are isolated and idempotent, not dependent on mutable server state